 \paragraph{Breakpoint mode.}

-Breakpoint mode is defined as understanding specific moments in a video.
-Since events have continuity, we need to consider not only the information directly related to the moments stored in short-term memory $\mathcal{S}$ but also the information indirectly related stored in long-term memory $\mathcal{L}$.
-Based on this, we hypothesize that when querying the movie at a specific moment, the video representation $\mathbf{V}$ should be the aggregation of $\mathcal{L}$, $\mathcal{S}$, and the current video clip feature $\mathbf{x}$.
-We found that simply concatenating these items yields excellent performance.
-We leave further exploration of additional aggregation choices for future work. future work.
+Breakpoint mode is distinctly defined as understanding specific moments in a video.
+Since events inherently possess continuity, we need to consider not only the information directly related to the moments stored in short-term memory $\mathcal{S}$ but also the information indirectly related stored in long-term memory $\mathcal{L}$.
+Based on this, we hypothesize that when querying the movie at a specific moment $t$, the video representation $\mathbf{V}$ should be the aggregation of $\mathcal{L}$, $\mathcal{S}$, and the current video frame feature $\mathbf{x}_{t}$.
+We find that simply concatenating these items yields excellent performance and leave further exploration of additional aggregation choices for future work.

-After that, the video representation $\mathbf{V}$ goes through a q-former and a linear projection layer before being fed into the LLM, which can be formulated as:
+Subsequently, the video representation $\mathbf{V}$ goes through a Q-former and a linear projection layer before being fed into the LLM $\mathcal{O}$, which can be formulated as: